Zubair7102/Journal-App/Readme.md

 ```

 ### Configuration
-- Edit `src/main/resources/application-dev.yaml` or `application-prod.yaml` for DB and server settings.
+- Edit `src/main/resources/application-dev.yaml` or `application-prod.yaml` for DB, Redis, and server settings.
 - Set `SPRING_PROFILES_ACTIVE` to `prod` for production.

 ---